DaleHuntGB/PartyBookingsConfirmation/README.md

 None, this is a Web Application and is hosted on [Render](https://render.com/) and utilises Flask to build an `index.html` file that the user interacts with.
 This is accessible via any browser on any operating system.
 No Python libraries are required for install as this is handled externally.

+### Note: If you are accessing the webpage and it is taking time to load, it is in the processes of being deployed.
+Servers shutdown during downtime.

 Built & Maintained by Dale Hunt.